Section, Row, Columns, Elements

 Adding an Element

-- Click on Add Element on an empty section on your website
+- Click on the Plus icon (+) on an empty container on your website

 - The selected element will appear on your website!